mfkiwl/testbenches/docs/user_guide/build_tb.rst

    make

 The ``make`` builds all the libraries first and then builds the test bench.
-This assumes that you have the tools and licenses setup correctly.
+This assumes that you have the tools and licenses set up correctly.
 If you don't get to the last line, the make failed to build one or more
 targets: it could be a library component or the project itself.
 There is nothing you can gather from the ``make`` output (other than which one